zth/rescript-js/README.md

 - `searchOpt`/`indexOfOpt`/`lastIndexOfOpt` added.
 Convenience methods for returning an `option` instead of returning `-1` for not found.
 - Added bindings for `localeCompare`.

-### Option
+### Option, List, Result

-- The entire `Option` module is brought in from `Belt`.
-Options are widely used in the ecosystem.
-We want the stdlib to make working with options as convenient as possible in the non-exotic cases.
+- The above stated modules are brought in from `Belt`, since they're widely used in the ecosystem.